leonelngande/leonelngande.github.io/_posts/2020-05-23-laravel-middleware-to-set-app-locale-to-passed-in-parameter-value.md

 hidden: false
 title: Laravel Middleware to Set App Locale to Passed In Value
 author: Leonel Elimpe
+excerpt: This is a middleware that takes care of setting the app locale to the passed in locale string (e.g `en`, `fr`).
 tags:
   - Laravel
 ---